mwielbut/sails-hook-thinky/README.md

 ## Configuration

-Create a new directory `/api/thinky`.
+Create a new directory `/api/thinky` (or customize below).
 This will be where your thinky models files will be auto-loaded by the hook.

 Create a new configuration file `thinky.js` in the config directory.
 ```javascript